flutter/website/src/content/reference/widgets.md

 {% assign sorted = catalog.widgets | sort:'name' -%}

-This is an alphabetical list of nearly every widget that is bundled with Flutter.
+This is an alphabetical list of many of the widgets that are bundled with Flutter.
 You can also [browse widgets by category][catalog].

 You might also want to check out our Widget of the Week video series on the [Flutter YouTube channel]({{site.social.youtube}}).
 Each short